noties/Adapt/adapt-ui/README.md

-* how to extend (which types to use, downsides, for example, direct `ViewGroup.Layout` would match only that but not decendants)

 ```
 // can return nothing, but then it would require to be used as the last statement
 //  as no further configuration would be possible